LukasHunter98/02-intentional-aboutness/about.md

 ---

 * My name is Lukas Hunter.
 I grew up in Prague to a Czech mother and a Canadian father.
-I tend to be pretty introverted but give me a beer and I will turn into a wild beast, that likes to dance.
+I tend to be pretty reversed but give me a beer and I will turn into a wild beast, that likes to dance.
-For my hobbies, I play tennis and go for walks in the nature.
+I play tennis and go for walks in the nature.
 What inspires is symbolism in vexillology.

-* I’m interested in vexillology, which stands for the study of flags, becasue it’s not something everybody is interested in and that’s what makes it so unique for me.
-Deriving from my love of vexillology, I like to find simple minimilist ways for creating visual graphics.
+* I’m interested in vexillology, because it’s not something everybody is interested in and that’s what makes it so unique for me.
+Through my study of flag design, I like to find simple minimalist ways for creating visual graphics.